bwhitman/led-matrix-processing/README.md

 ```

 This is "V-Mapper:Z", where every other panel is inverted, to have shorter cables.
 [See more on mappers](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/examples-api-use#remapping-coordinates)

+We also route power from a 40A power supply to the panels using the Y cables.

+We route power from the 40A power supply to the Pi via the 5V input on the "HAT-A3".
+You don't need to connect ground as the panels supply it through the 16-pin connectors.

+### More panels

 If you wanted to add more (for example, 10 more panels to make it a square 288x288) you can use the third parallel connector, and set `--led-parallel=3` and `--led-chain==6`.